 We created a "vxlan" network in the "vxlan" hypervisors and deployed two VM's with a vxlan vnet.
 The "physical" interface used to transport the vxlan traffic is actually a openvswitch "internal" vlan.
 After fixing an issue with our multicast setup (routed IPv4 multicast versus L2 connected multicast as OpenNebula assumes), issue #4043, it just worked(tm).

 To allow for even for more flexibile OpenNebula deployments the network specific hypervisor driver should be de-coupled (and moved to vnet).

-#15 Updated by EOLE Team almost 5 years ago
+#15 Updated by EOLE Team about 5 years ago

 I wonder if it's related to this feature, but testing ONE 5.0 β I have: